OmidSaj/UB-Twin-Vision/README.md

 Department of Civil, Structural and Environmental Engineering

 ## Introduction
-This is the official repository for the code and models used by UB-SHM team in IC-SHM 2022, project 2.
-Models are evalauted on the [Quake City](https://sail.cive.uh.edu/quakecity/) benchmark dataset.
+This is the official repository for the code and models used by UB-SHM team in IC-SHM 2021, project 2.
+Models are evalauted on the [QuakeCity](https://sail.cive.uh.edu/quakecity/) benchmark dataset.

 ## TRS-Net